Commander Perkins: Plot summary

 Professor Common discovers a planet that is littered with spaceship wrecks across the planet's surface.
 The military (including Colonel Jason) have a primary interest in retrieving the weapons from the destroyed spaceships.
 During the exploration, the Humans are frightened by a highly sophisticated people.
-One of their scientists, Coleman, even ealerts the aliens to the humans' presence by activating some of the wrecks' equipment.
+One of their scientists, Coleman, even alerts the aliens to the humans' presence by activating some of the wrecks' equipment.

 An evacuation of the planet takes place immediately, but documents determining the galactic position of the Earth brought along by Coleman remain on Arrow.
 Perkins and Hoffman, with the scientist in their company, are sent back to the ship graveyard to retrieve or destroy them, but the aliens (which resemble humanoid panthers) are alerted and Coleman begins to act increasingly irrational.
 As it turns out, he has come under the mental control of a metal-devouring creature the aliens use to dispose of the wrecks, which later kills the scientist.
 Perkins and Hoffman are taken prisoner.

 In the meantime, Professor Common, Cindy and Colonel Jason try their best to retrieve Perkins' group, but they do not succeed.
 Instead, however, a strange device appears in the Dimension Transmitter which emanates strange impulses which grow stronger and stronger.
 The professor, assuming that the device is either a weapon or a homing beacon, immediately sends it to another solar system.